LegendaryGuard/BFP/README.md

 # Legal

-The mod source code is [GPLv2 licensed](./COPYING.txt), the source code contents are based on Quake III Arena.
+The mod source code is [GPLv2 licensed](./COPYING.txt), the contents are based on Quake III Arena.

 The ancient abandoned MP3 decoder (`ui_mem.c`, `ui_mem.h`, `ui_mp3decoder.c` and `ui_mp3decoder.h`) is based on code from various contributors:
 - Copyright (C) 1993 Sun Microsystems